 Hunter Biden presses for delay in federal gun trial set to begin next month

-Hunter Biden is pressing for a delay in his federal gun case, asking an appeals court to pause the Delaware trial set to begin next month
+Hunter Biden asked an appeals court on Monday to pause the Delaware trial.

 WASHINGTON -- Hunter Biden pressed for a delay in his federal gun case on Monday, asking an appeals court to pause the Delaware trial set to begin next month.